microsoft/msphpsql/README.md

 The Microsoft Drivers for PHP for SQL Server Team

 ##Announcements

+June 13, 2016 (4.0.5): The quality of SQLSRV and PDO_SQLSRV is improved and includes some bug fixes:
+- Added ability to connect to Microsoft ODBC Driver 13.
+- Fixed some memory leaks in data retrieval.
+- Fixed issue with error handling in bound stream parameters when send_stream_at_exec option is set to false.
+- Fixed issue with when connecting twice when Sqlsrv_errors configured to only WARNINGS.
+- Fixed issue with double and string as input-output parameters in PDO_SQLSRV driver.
+- Fixed a heap corruption in PDO_SQLSRV connection.

 May 3, 2016 (4.0.4): The quality of SQLSRV and PDO_SQLSRV is improved and includes some bug fixes:
 - Fixed retrieving stream data and metadata.